Lexicon

 via Rolf Landauer (1961)

-Landauer's 1961 result: erasing one bit of information requires dissipating at least kT ln 2 joules—approximately 2.87 × 10^-21 J at 300 K. Reversible computation is thermodynamically free; irreversibility (erasure, overwriting) has a cost.
-The limit establishes a floor to irreversible computation that cannot be negotiated away by better engineering.
-Actual implementations operate roughly 10^6 above the limit; the gap is engineering opportunity, the floor is physical law.
-The result underlies thermodynamic commitment: the cost of producing a structure that cannot be forged has a minimum set by physics.
+Erasing one bit of information dissipates at least kT ln 2 joules — approximately 2.87 × 10⁻²¹ J at 300 K. That is Landauer's 1961 result.
+Reversible computation is thermodynamically free; irreversibility (erasure, overwriting) has a cost.
+The limit establishes a floor that no engineering can negotiate away.
+Actual implementations operate roughly 10⁶ above it; the gap is engineering opportunity, the floor is physical law.

 Law Merchant